AndreaKeane/electric-vehicle-detection/report.md

 Pearson's Correlation Coefficient was used to select appropriate features.
 This correlation model tests for the linear correlation between a pair of features.
 Uncorrelated features have a coefficient near 0, while perfectly correlated features have a coefficient of +/-1.

 #### Part A
 Initially, a logistic regression model was trained with each interval in the 60-day window as a separate input variable.
 However, this approach presented several drawbacks.
-Firstly, a prediction for a given household couldn't be made without at least 60-days worth of data.
+Firstly, a prediction for a given household couldn't be made without at least 60-days (2880 consecutive intervals) of data.
 In a production environment, where new data may be arriving consistently, this seems like a significant setback.
 Secondly, using 2880 input variables with similar information creates a complex model with limited analysis potential.
 Finally, logistic regression expects uncorrelated variables, and is restricted to linear relationships between the independent variables.
 To address these concerns, new features that are normalized with respect to time and intended to capture trending were engineered.
 Visually inspecting the time-dependent behavior of several houses with and without EVs revealed that houses with EV's had spikes in power readings of a larger magnitude.
 Therefore, the developed features aimed to capture this behavior by defining a "baseline" for each household as well as summarizing the spike behavior.

+TODO: figure demonstrating power spikes

 TODO: Feature engineering plots